adminrobert/Ticket/README.md

     TicketFile location can be changed by setting the variable TicketFile You can also change the delimiter by setting the variable TicketIFS

+    Examples:
+      Ticket n "JIRA-1234" "This is a description" git commit -m "$t: This is a commit message"
 ```